Edinburgh-Genome-Foundry/sequenticon/README.rst

 Sequenticons can also be used to ease the handling of biological samples by humans.
-With the right printer, you can label your tubes with colorful little sequenticons which will be much to identify than complex and often very similar text labels.
+With the right printer, you can label your tubes with colorful little sequenticons which will be much easier to identify than complex and often very similar text labels.

 .. raw:: html